K. I. Sawyer Air Force Base: Legacy

 K. I. Sawyer was a favorite base among the SAC community.
-Although isolated and definitely northern, it was an attractive base for its pleasing North Woods location and its proximity to outdoor activities off the base, including hunting, fishing, boating, and winter sports including skiing at Marquette Mountain (known as "Cliffs Ridge" before 1982), as well as the venues on site (base lake, ski hill, and others).
+Although isolated, it was an attractive base for its north woods location and its proximity to outdoor activities off the base, including hunting, fishing, boating, and winter sports including skiing at Marquette Mountain (known as "Cliffs Ridge" before 1982), as well as the venues on site (base lake, ski hill, and others).

 While the base was sometimes referred to as "K. I. Siberia" or "The Rock" and there was an abundance of lake-effect snow, it was not the bitter sub-zero temperatures and wind chills and hot summers of the tree-sparse North Dakota bases, or the confinement of the bases in the more established communities of the northeastern states.
 Locals maintained that the K. I. Sawyer runway was built over some of the best blueberry fields in the state.
 Berry patches remained on many other parts of the base, and families of aircrew members often picked them near the alert barracks and the family center.

-A portion of the operational section of K. I. Sawyer AFB has been converted into Marquette Sawyer Regional Airport, which opened its passenger terminal for service as Sawyer International Airport in September 1999.
-It replaced the smaller Marquette County Airport, just southwest of Marquette, as the region's primary civilian airport.
+A portion of the operational section has been converted into Marquette Sawyer Regional Airport, which opened its passenger terminal for service as Sawyer International Airport in September 1999.
+It replaced the smaller Marquette County Airport as the region's primary civilian airport.

 A retired Boeing B-52 Stratofortress bomber outside on concrete pads as part of a static display collection of five aircraft, one unguided bomb and one ADM-20 Quail decoy cruise missile, commemorating the former K. I. Sawyer Air Force Base.

 In recent years, a group of local citizens interested in preserving the historical significance of the base have collected six aircraft of the types used actively at various times through the base's history to be displayed near the airport.
 The program is known as the "Sawyer 6" project.
 The aircraft are part of the K. I. Sawyer Heritage Air Museum, which also has exhibits in the base's former Silver Wings Recreation Center.